sisinflab/Ducho/docs/source/guide/introduction.rst

 ..
 [Ducho]
-    Daniele Malitesta and Gisueppe Gassi and Claudio Pomo and Tommaso Di Noia
+    Daniele Malitesta and Giuseppe Gassi and Claudio Pomo and Tommaso Di Noia

     Ducho: A Unified Framework for the Extraction of Multimodal Features in Recommendation